SaharMirkamrani/chatbot/README.md

 These features, **along with many others**, empower developers to create highly interactive and personalized chatbot experiences tailored to their specific application requirements.

 ### Technologies
-Technologies used by React ChatBotify are as below:
+Technologies used by Chatbot are as below:
 #### Done with:

 <p align="center">